Art has always been a medium of expression, communication and revolution!

 Apart from having to suffer from racism and the mental and physical effects it has on people, Shonibare also had his paralysis as an obstacle.

 But that did not stop him from being one of the best black portrait artists.

 A hallmark of contemporary black artists, Yinka’s work is the embodiment of cultural identity, colonialism, and post- colonialism within the contemporary context.

 While most of his works are inspired by his own life experiences, he also takes inspiration from around the world, as he said, “I’m the citizen of the world.”

-With these, he creates life-sized sculptural figures that are meticulously positioned and dressed in vibrant wax cloth.
+He creates life-sized sculptural figures which are meticulously positioned and dressed in vibrant wax cloth using this fabric.

-A self-taught African American painter, Horace Pippin is renowned for his realistic depictions of scenes from World War I as well as landscapes and portraits.
+A self-taught modern African American artist, Horace Pippin is renowned for his realistic depictions of scenes from World War I as well as landscapes and portraits.

 The only reason Horace took up painting was to rehabilitate his injured arm.